uchilaka/ci-shell/full-on-example/application/README.md

 ```
 ../shell/libraries/OAuth2lib.php
 ```
 to see the file whose contents you need to copy in place of the link file.
+The paths will always be relative to the spot right where the symlink file is at.

 In a UNIX (OSX / Linux) environment, these function like shortcuts in windows.